aosumi-rena/Bestdori-Discord-Bot/README.md

   * All field names and descriptions are pulled from the active language’s textmap.
   * Footer shows the bot’s version.

-> **Note**: Future commands for events, gacha, and songs can be added using the same pattern.
-Each new command should read from the appropriate textmap section.
+> **Note**: Future commands for events and songs can be added using the same pattern.
+Each new command should read from the appropriate textmap section..

 ---